calvin-oduho/todolist-v1/README.md

 ```
 npm i
 ```
+ to install the relevant dependencies needed by this application.
- .
-Once done, run the application using the app.js server file and have fun!
+ Once you're done, run the application using the app.js server file.
+ Don't forget to have fun!